The Fallen

 LIZ

-Even with her entire body aching, her tongue sticking to the roof of her mouth, and the early morning sun beating relentlessly down on her, she realized she must have been really drunk because she was only wearing panties and a bra.
+Her entire body ached.
+Her tongue stuck to the roof of her mouth, and the early morning sun beat relentlessly down on her.

 It took several tries before her blurry vision settled into cohesion, and adrenaline kicked through her system, rapidly dispelling her symptoms.